Digitalization is the infrastructure for the global economy and exports at the same time – Image: Xpert.Digital

 - 📊 DESI 2022: A look at Germany's digital challenges

-- 💻 Germany and IT: Ways to overcome the shortage of skilled workers
+- 💻 Germany and IT: Ways to overcome the skills shortage

-- 🛰️ Connectivity as a foundation: Europe's broadband and 5G expansion
+- 🛰️ Connectivity as a foundation: Europe's broadband and 5G rollout

-- 🏭 Digital change in the economy: Germany's position and potential
+- 🏭 Digital transformation in the economy: Germany's position and potential

-- 📲 E-Government: Best practices for digitalizing administration
+- 📲 E-Government: Best Practices for Digitizing Public Administration

-- 🕹️ Internet usage in European comparison: Where does Germany stand?
+- 🕹️ Internet usage in a European comparison: Where does Germany stand?

-- 🎓 Education as a digital driver: The future of educational strategies
+- 🎓 Education as a digital driving force: The future of education strategies

-- 📡 Strengthen Germany digitally: Investments and innovations are key
+- 📡 Strengthening Germany digitally: Investments and innovations as the key

-📈📊 Read more ➡️ Numbers: Degree of digitalization of EU countries by points in 2022
+📈📊 Learn more ➡️ Figures: Digitalization level of EU countries by points in 2022

-The Digital Economy and Society Index (DESI) is a composite index that summarizes relevant indicators of Europe's digital performance and tracks the development of EU member states in five main dimensions.
+The Digital Economy and Society Index (DESI) is a composite index that combines relevant indicators of Europe's digital performance and tracks the development of EU member states across five main dimensions.
 The overall DESI index is calculated as a weighted average of the four main dimensions: 1.
 Connectivity, 2.
-Human capital, 3.
-Digital technology integration and 4.
-Digital public services.
+Human Capital, 3.
+Digital Technology Integration, and 4.
+Digital Public Services.

-Germany ranks 13th in the European comparison of the digital economy and society in 2022 and has a total score of 52.9 points.
-The Scandinavian countries Finland and Denmark are leading the way.
-The European Commission annually publishes the Digital Economy and Society Index (DESI), which tracks Member States' progress in the five key areas of connectivity, digital skills, internet use by individuals, digital integration by businesses and digital public services.
+Germany ranked 13th in the 2022 European comparison of the digital economy and society, achieving a total score of 52.9 points.
+The Scandinavian countries of Finland and Denmark led the rankings.
+The European Commission publishes the Digital Economy and Society Index (DESI) annually, which tracks the progress of member states in five key areas: connectivity, digital skills, internet use by individuals, integration of digital technology by businesses, and digital public services.

 Connectivity